otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/04-caching-and-compression.md

     // Proceed to the next middleware in the stack return next();
   }
-  // If there is a cached response, and it's a GET request, return it else if (cachedRes) {
+  // If there is a cached response, and it is a GET request, return it else if (cachedRes) {
     // Log a message indicating a cache hit console.log("Cache hit");